Prag8855/aab/content/guides/permanent-residence.md

 ## How to apply in Berlin

+**December 2024 update:** The *Ausländerbehörde* just changed the application process.
+You can now [apply online](https://www.berlin.de/einwanderung/en/services/our-services/artikel.878424.en.php).
+I will update these instructions as soon as I can.

 **Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs 500€ to 2,000€.[^45] It's a [tax-deductible](/glossary/steuerlich%20absetzbar) expense.

 In Berlin, **it takes [4 to 10 months](/guides/auslanderbehorde-wait-times)** to get permanent residence.[^5]{{ fail_on('2025-01-15') }} It took me 10 months in total.
 If you wait more than 3 months, you can [sue the *Ausländerbehörde* for inaction](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde), but it might not help.